Mun-Min/Cryptocurrency_Wallet/README.md

 * This application enables users who are in need of fintech professionals to hire and provide payment in crypto-currency.

-* Using Python's Web3 package, I was able to integerate the Ethereum blockhain network into the application which was connected to a local blockchain-ledger on Ganache to test sending & receiving payments on the blockchain.
+* Using Python's Web3 package, I was able to integerate the Ethereum blockchain network into the application which was connected to a local blockchain-ledger on Ganache to test sending & receiving payments on the blockchain.

 * This application also utilizes Streamlit to display a clean user interface.
 The video snippet above demonstrates the usage of the application and displays how the user can send crypto currency payments to fintech professionals with just a few inputs.